hayaa123/LTUC-website-documentation/documents/change_theme.md

-# change theme for your website
+# change navbar and footer theme

 1- go to the settings in the side nav